yarenty/quotes/src/Henry_David_Thoreau/README.md

 Say what you have to say, not what you ought.
 Any truth is better than make believe.
 My greatest skill in life has been to want but little.
 I make myself rich by making my wants few
+Success usually comes to those who are too busy to be looking for it.